 We know that you might be worried about the coronavirus pandemic and how it will affect your plans to study in Scotland.
 This is a constantly evolving situation, but we’re here for you during this difficult time.

-Applications & Language tests
+Applications and Language tests

-IELTS Language Tests
+English Language Tests

-Travel & Visas
+Travel and Visas

 If you have other questions that we've not been able to help you with here, there are a few other great resources that might be worth checking out that include help and advice for prospective international students:

 Universities UK International FAQs – please see tab for future international students